pachyderm/docs-content/staging/prepare-data/sql-ingest.md

 7. Confirm secret by running `pachctl list secret`.

 {{% notice note %}}
 Not all secret formats are the same.
-For a full walkthrough on how to create, edit, and view different types of secrets, see [Create and Manage Secrets in Pachyderm](../../advanced-data-operations/secrets/#create-a-secret).
+For a full walkthrough on how to create, edit, and view different types of secrets, see [Create and Manage Secrets in {{% productName %}}](../../advanced-data-operations/secrets/#create-a-secret).
 {{% /notice %}}

 ### 2. Create a Database Connection String

-Pachyderm's SQL Ingest requires a connection string defined as a [Jsonnet URL parameter](#url-parameter-details) to connect to your database; the URL is structured as follows:
+{{% productName %}}'s SQL Ingest requires a connection string defined as a [Jsonnet URL parameter](#url-parameter-details) to connect to your database; the URL is structured as follows:

 ```s
 <protocol>://<username>@<host>:<port>/<database>?<param1>=<value1>&<param2>=<value2>